Sagebrew/com.sagebrew.web/sagebrew/help_center/documents/donations/after_donating_to_a_candidate.md

 upon them reaching their [Goal][1].

 You will not be charged and your donation will not be provided to the Quest until their Donation Goal has been reached.
-When the goal is reached you will be billed and you will receive a second email with a notification that confirms your donation.
+When the Goal is reached you will be billed and you will receive a second email with a notification that confirms your donation.
 The candidate you donated to will also receive notice that you have donated to their Quest.

-In the instance that a candidate does not reach their Donation Goal, you will not be charged.
+In the instance that a candidate does not reach their Goal, you will not be charged.